• Skip to main content

 Net neutrality: What can you do?

-Net neutrality is not over yet.
+Net neutrality isn't over yet.
 There is still hope.
-There is a move in the US Congress as it prepares to force the Republican majority to vote for the cancellation of Pai's mandate and to reinstate the rules of 2015.
-Resistance; Internet signatures Whatever the voice of the online community, at least those who are still interested should be heard loudly.
+There is one in the US Congress right now as it prepares to force the Republican majority to vote to overturn Pai's order and roll back the 2015 rules.
+Resistance?
+Online signatures?
+Whatever the voice of the online community, at least those who continue to care should be heard loudly.

 However, in the long run, the future of net neutrality and the Internet as we know it is not clear.